ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 Data in IPFS is addressed by its contents (<VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip>), rather than a location, such as an IP address (location addressing).

 :::callout
 This guide is part 3 of a 3-part introduction to [the basic concepts of IPFS](../concepts/README.md#learn-the-basics).
 The first part, [What IPFS is and isn't](../concepts/what-is-ipfs.md), defines IPFS, while the second part, [**IPFS and the problems it solves**](../concepts/ipfs-solves.md), covers the problems with the internet and current protocols like HTTP that IPFS solves.
-This third part, [**How IPFS works**](../concepts/how-ipfs-works.md), covers the major subsystems of IPFS and how they work.
 :::

 ## Subsystems overview